 As a creative facilitator, Susan works as a dance dramaturge for dance companies, the 808 series and choreographers and dancers in the professional community.
 Before coming to York University Susan was artist-in-residence at the University of Waterloo where she received a Distinguished Teacher Award.
 Susan is currently the Chair of the Department of Dance.

 Dance and technology (pedagogical and philosophical issues pertaining to arts education), Canadian dance history, nineteenth and twentieth century ballet technique.

 BA Hons (UWO), MA (Brock), PhD (University of Edinburgh)

 Popular dance studies, popular music and youth culture, dance education curriculum, improvisation, breaking (b-boying/b-girling), dance on screen.
 Mary currently serves as the Graduate Program Director of the MA in Dance and the PhD in Dance Studies.

 Assistant Professor: Production and Design

-William is a founder and Co-Artistic Director of Out of the Box Productions.
-Over the last five years he has lead the design team for productions of Opera Erotique, The Third Taboo, Prior Engagement, and Sound in Silence.
-They are currently in the development stage of their next work; Bugzzz, a cautionary tale.
-The heart of his research lies in developing meaningful stories told through a ‘performance fusion’ supported by sustainable ‘design on demand’.
+Associate Professor William Mackwood is Co-Artistic Director of the innovative, multi-disciplinary company, Out of the Box Productions.
+Over the last ten years he has co-created and lead the design team for productions of Opera Erotique, The Third Taboo, Prior Engagement, Sound in Silence, and Bugzzz~ a cautionary tale.

-William is a Professional Member of the Associated Designers of Canada, C.I.T.T. and IATSE Local 168.
+William is a member of the Associated Designers of Canada.

 BS (Vanderbilt University), MA (Northwestern University), PhD (University of California Riverside)